wblakecannon/terraform-jupyter/README.md

-# Automate Jupyter Notebook Deployment in AWS using [Terraform](https://www.terraform.io).
+# Automate Jupyter Notebook Deployment in AWS Using [Terraform](https://www.terraform.io).

 "Thanks to its simplicity and power, Terraform has emerged as a key player in the DevOps world.
 It allows you to replace the tedious, fragile, and manual parts of infrastructure management with a solid automated foundation upon which you can build all your other DevOps practices and tooling." - Yevgeniy Brikman